fisharebest/laravel-assets/README.md

 ### What if I want to use my own minifier?

-Write your own filter (implement `interface Fisharebest\LaravelAssets\Filters\FilterInterface`) and specify it in the configuration file `config/assets.php`.
+Write your own filter (implement `Fisharebest\LaravelAssets\Filters\FilterInterface`) and specify it in the configuration file `config/assets.php`.
 Use one of the existing filters as a template.

 ### What if I want to use a CDN or a cookie-free domain?